K1-Klipper/cartographer-klipper/README.md

 cd cartographer-klipper && sh ./k1_installer.sh
 ```
 3. Find the serial device for the cartographer.
-Save the file path for later use in cofniguration
+Save the file path for later use in configuration
 ``` shell
 ls /dev/serial/by-id/usb-Cartographer*
 ```